openSUSE/news-o-o/_posts/2023-04-27-leap-micro-54-leap-155-enters-rc.md

 This week was a busy week!

 Leap 15.5 enters the Release Candidate phase!
-According to [the roadmap](https://en.opensuse.org/openSUSE:Roadmap#Schedule_for_openSUSE_Leap_15.5) users can expect the final release shortly after the [oOSC23](https://events.opensuse.org/conferences/oSC23) on June 7th.
+According to [the roadmap](https://en.opensuse.org/openSUSE:Roadmap#Schedule_for_openSUSE_Leap_15.5) users can expect the final release shortly after the [openSUSE Conference 2023](https://events.opensuse.org/conferences/oSC23) on June 7th.

-The final release of our Immutable HostOS [Leap Micro 5.4](https://get.opensuse.org/leapmicro/5.4/) is now available.
+The final release of our immutable HostOS [Leap Micro 5.4](https://get.opensuse.org/leapmicro/5.4/) is now available.

 The availability of Leap Micro 5.4 automatically marks **Leap Micro 5.2 as End of Life**, as we only release security updates for a given release until the next-next release is out.
-Users who want to remain on 5.2 for the next 2 years should consider switching to commercially supported [SLE Micro](https://www.suse.com/products/micro).
+Users who want to remain on 5.2 for the next two years should consider switching to commercially supported [SLE Micro](https://www.suse.com/products/micro).

-The SLE Micro update brings [SELinux](https://github.com/SELinuxProject) in enforcing mode by default as well as tuned.
+The SLE Micro update brings [SELinux](https://github.com/SELinuxProject) in enforcing mode by default as well as tuning.
 Leap Micro is not a traditional distribution, but rather a lightweight HostOS for running virtual machines and containerized workloads.

-To remain secure Leap Micro 5.2 users can either do a fresh deployment, should be under 5 minutes, or consider running following and essentially not to touch the host until the next-next release is out.
+To remain secure, Leap Micro 5.2 users can either do a fresh deployment, which should be under 5-minutes, or consider running the following, which essentially does not touch the host until the next-next release is out.
 Leap Micro 5.3 users can still remain on the existing release and enjoy updates until the next Leap Micro release is out.
 I'm specifically mentioning this to underline the zero-touch nature of the distribution.

 `sudo transactional-update shell`